hotosm/learnosm/_posts/en/coordination/0500-10-23-tasking-manager.md

 ### Referring to a particular square when sending an email
-If you need to send a message, such as an email or an IRC message, and you are querying something concerning a particular square within a project (perhaps you need help identifying something from the satellite imagery);
+If you need to send a message, such as an email or an IRC message, and you are querying something concerning a particular square within a project (perhaps you need help identifying something from the satellite imagery):

 1. Click on the square concerned
 2. Click on the address bar in your web browser, which should show something similar to 'http://tasks.hotosm.org/project/713#task/259'